riceissa/issarice.com/wiki/phys-121.md

 me understand the components of the course.

 - Lecture
-    - Prelecture on Smartphysics (video slides and questions)
+    - Prelecture on SmartPhysics (video slides and questions)
     - Lecture itself (mandatory attendance through clickers)
     - Homework (Webassign)
 - Tutorial
     - Pretutorial (15 minute questions)
-    - Tutorial (working through a workbook with peers at a table)
+    - Tutorial itself (working through a workbook with peers at a table)
     - Tutorial homework (working through the homework workbook, which is very similar to the tutorial workbook)
 - Lab
     - Prelab (questions on webassign)
     - Lab itself (working with a partner through the lab notebook)
     - Postlab (questions and manual data entry, calculations, etc.)
+- 3 midterms
+- Final

  The course has a shocking *nine* components.
 Most courses have lecture, quiz section, and homework---three components.
 I